 The main shopping area of Copacabana, where you will find branches of many of the main boutiques, is centered around seven blocks between Rua Paula Freitas and Rua Constante Ramos, with Santa Clara at its heart, although the tourist oriented stores spread on beyond Paula Freitas to Avenida Princesa Isabel.

 Ipanema, and Leblon: Despite Rio Sul and Barra Shopping, Ipanema, and to a lesser extent Leblon, remain not only the heart of fashion in Rio and Brazil, but also holds this exalted position throughout the rest of South America, especially as far as summer fashion goes.
-Shopping in Ipanema, depending on the weather and the crowds, can either be a joy or a nightmare, and the disruption of building the metro has not helped the cause in recent years.
+Shopping in Ipanema, depending on the weather and the crowds, can either be a joy or a nightmare, but the opening of the metro through Ipanema and Leblon to Barra has made it more accessible regardless of where you are staying in Rio.

-If you want to “do” Ipanema properly, take a cab to the start of Rua Visconde de Pirajá, at either the crossroads with Rua Henrique Dumont (Leblon end) or Praça General Osório (Copacabana end, which also has a metro stop), and walk the street from end to end, going down on one side and back on the other.
+If you want to “do” Ipanema properly, take a cab or the metro to the start of Rua Visconde de Pirajá, at either the crossroads with Rua Henrique Dumont (Leblon end) or Praça General Osório (Copacabana end), and walk the street from end to end, going down on one side and back on the other.
 The street is a mass of boutiques and small shopping malls and many of the side streets are a shopping attraction in their own right.

 On Friday, a large fresh produce and flower market takes over Praça da Paz, the main square in the middle of Ipanema.
 This can be a fascinating experience for the visitor but it does snarl up the traffic and makes the whole area extremely congested.
 In other words, if you want to shop calmly don’t choose Friday.